clusteratlas/awesome-cloud4gamedevs-part-1/README.md

 | **Load Balancers** | Delivery of high availability & network performance. | Distributing massive player traffic into multiple server instances |
 |  |  | Automatic failover to healthy instances, in-case of a server instance failure |

-If you see any of these technologies working in your favour, then yes!
-Learning the cloud will definitely be helpful for you!
+If you see any of these technologies working in your favour, then yes you need the cloud!
+And yes, proceeding with this series will definitely be helpful for you!

-### Identifying Your Game Type
+### Your Game Type

+Your cloud needs will absolutely vary by the type of your game:

+- **Turn-based**, like card-games & board-games
+- **Slow-action**, like casual action games
+- **Real-time**, like racing, action-rpg's, & shooters
+- **Fast-action**, which are demanding real-time games

+Now look, try to answer the following questions:

+- How much do you think will be your monthly active players?
+  - *1,000?
+5,000?
+50,000?
+100,000?, 500,000?*
+- How many concurrent players do you see to serve at a time?
+  - *100?
+500?
+5,000?
+10,000?
+50,000?*
+- How often do you send & receive packets with each player?
+  - *10-50x / minute?
+10x / second?
+30x / second?
+60x / second?*
+- How much bandwidth per-second per-player should you handle?
+  - *50 B/s?
+500B/s?
+1KB/s?
+10KB/s?*
+- Which things should ideally be sent w/ TCP or UDP?
+  - *All sensitive data across TCP?*
+  - *All realtime / time-sensitive data across UDP?*

 ### Your Programming Language

 ### Your Target Platforms